afombravo/tnseeker/README.md

 `pip install "/your/tnseeker/directory/tnseeker-1.0.0.tar.gz" `

 ## Requirements
-The tnseeker pipeline requires Bowtie2 to be callable from the terminal.
+The tnseeker pipeline requires both Python3 and Bowtie2 to be callable from the terminal.

 ## Executing
 tnseeker is executable from the command line by typing: